WarnerGreenbaum/LabelCreator/README.md

-Certainly!
-Here's a more organized and formatted version of the instructions:

 **What Does It Do?**
 This tool is designed to automate the process of populating a label sheet based on a network switch cutsheet.